Lens and Linear, 2048's logic in 22 lines

 Finally, we can wire everything together, making use this time of lens’ support for actions in the state monad:

-Like Haskell?
-Here's more on the topic:
+Here's more on the topic of Haskell: